Can I Eat Expired Hot Dog Rolls or Buns Homemade?

 Expert Source

-"According to CDC guidelines, homemade hot dog rolls should be stored in a clean, airtight container at room temperature for up to 2 days, or in the refrigerator for up to 1 week to maintain food safety."
+"According to USDA guidelines, homemade hot dog rolls should be stored in a clean, airtight container at room temperature for up to 2 days, or in the refrigerator for up to 1 week to maintain freshness and prevent bacterial growth."

 ✅Fresh Hot Dog Rolls or Buns Homemade